 So far, we've focused mostly on aspects of your patient interactions that can impact whether people accept the treatments you suggest.
-However, there are some cosmetic improvements you can make that may help, too.
+However, you can make some cosmetic improvements that may help, too.

 Your office should be clean, neat, and modern looking.
 Nothing that visitors see should look shoddy or out-of-date.
 The general appearance of your practice reflects on a visitor's perception of your ability to provide professional and reliable care.

 The same is true of the exterior of your building and any common spaces.
 Ideally, you will have a neat parking lot and professional landscaping.

 Creating a welcoming and comfortable environment that reflects your professionalism and care for your patients will help build trust.

 10. Offer a Dental Saving Plan